Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

    ![DX-TGW Architecture](images/DXGateway4.png)

-- A DX supports up to 50 public and private VIFs and only 1 Transit VIF
+- A DX supports up to 50 public and private VIFs and up to 4 Transit VIF
 - We can connect up to 3 Transit Gateways connected to a Direct Connect connection
 - An individual DX gateway can be used with VPCs and private VIFs or with Transit Gateways and transit VIFs, **NOT BOTH** at the same time!
 - Consideration: